Book cover

 9.5.2 Long Method

 Ideally, methods should be small, with self-explanatory names and few lines of code.
 Long Methods are considered a code smell, as they make the code harder to understand and maintain.
-When we find a long method, we should consider use an Extract Method to break it into smaller methods.
-However, there’s no maximum number of lines of code that can arbitrarily be used to identify long methods because this depends on the programming language, the relevance of the method, the system’s domain, among other factors.
+When we find a long method, we should consider using an Extract Method to break it into smaller methods.
+However, there’s no maximum number of lines of code that can arbitrarily be used to identify long methods, because this depends on the programming language, the relevance of the method, the system’s domain, and other factors.
 Nevertheless, nowadays, there’s a tendency to write small methods, with fewer than, for instance, 20 lines of code.

 9.5.3 Large Class

 In-Depth: When a class grows so much that it starts to monopolize most of the system’s intelligence, it’s called a God Class or a Blob.
-Classes with generic names like Manager, System, or Subsystem tend to represent instances of this smell.
+Classes with generic names like Manager, System, or Subsystem tend to be instances of this smell.

 9.5.4 Feature Envy